TCU Horned Frogs

 The TCU Horned Frogs are the athletic teams that represent Texas Christian University.
 The 18 varsity teams participate in NCAA Division I and in the Football Bowl Subdivision (FBS) for football, competing mostly in the Big 12 Conference.
-The school was a founding member of the Southwest Conference and was a member of the Western Athletic Conference, Conference USA, and the Mountain West Conference before joining the Big 12.
-Two TCU teams participate outside the Big 12 in sports not sponsored by that conference.
-The rifle team competes in the Patriot Rifle Conference, and the beach volleyball team plays in the Coastal Collegiate Sports Association.
+The school was a founding member of the Southwest Conference and was a member of the Western Athletic Conference, Conference USA (CUSA), and the Mountain West Conference before joining the Big 12.
+One TCU team participates outside the Big 12 in a sport not sponsored by that conference.
+The rifle team competes in the Patriot Rifle Conference.
+The beach volleyball team formerly played in CUSA and the Coastal Collegiate Sports Association prior to the Big 12 sponsoring beach volleyball in 2024-25.

 The "horned frog" nickname and mascot refer to the Texas horned lizard, also known as the "horned frog".

 History

 Texas Christian University began its athletic life as an independent program with a six-year (1914–1920) stint in the Texas Intercollegiate Athletic Association before eventually joining its longtime home, the Southwest Conference (SWC), in 1923.
 TCU remained a member of the SWC until it disbanded after the 1995–96 academic year when the University of Texas, Texas A&M University, Texas Tech University and Baylor University defected from the conference to form the Big 12 Conference together with the members of the Big Eight Conference; the University of Arkansas had previously left for the Southeastern Conference in 1990, in the aftermath of the Southern Methodist University football scandal, leaving the SWC with no presence outside of the state of Texas.
 The Horned Frogs, without a conference to call home after 72 years, joined the Western Athletic Conference (WAC), along with SMU and Rice.
 TCU called the WAC home from 1996 through 2000.
-In 2001, TCU joined Conference USA (C-USA) and remained there through 2004.
+In 2001, TCU joined Conference USA (CUSA) and remained there through 2004.
 TCU joined the Mountain West Conference (MWC) in 2005.
 In 2010, TCU accepted an invitation to join the Big East Conference in all sports starting in 2012; however, on October 10, 2011, TCU announced that it had reversed its decision and would be joining the Big 12 (headquartered in another Metroplex city, Irving) in 2012 instead, a move that went into effect July 1.